27 tips for your new Google Home speaker

-Congrats on getting your new Google Home ($89 at Walmart) speaker!
+Congrats on getting your new Google Home speaker!
 Once you plug it in and set it up, it's time to start making it work for you.

 Google's smart speaker can do a whole lot more than give you a weather forecast or play music.
 It's a powerful tool that can control your other smart home devices and automate your life with a simple voice command.
 If you're a proud owner of one, here the are tips you need to know.